syedayazsa/iris-prediction-service/README.md

 ### Infrastructure Improvements
 Infrastructure could be enhanced with multi-region deployment capabilities for improved global latency and disaster recovery.
 Addition of automatic backup and restore capabilities would protect against data loss.
 Implementation of infrastructure as a code (IaaC) would ensure consistent environment provisioning.

+### AWS ECS Deployment and Load Balancing
+We can improve the service architecture by deploying on AWS ECS, for container orchestration and automated scaling.
+With ECS, the Docker containers run on a cluster of EC2 instances, with the service automatically handling container placement and ensuring the right number of tasks are running at all times.
+By adding an Application Load Balancer (ALB) in front of the ECS services, we can distribute incoming traffic across the container instances, ensuring we use resources efficiently and maintain high availability.
+The ALB regularly checks the health of our containers, only sending traffic to those that are healthy, and it seamlessly adapts if a container fails or undergoes updates.

+Moreover, we can take advantage of ECS's auto-scaling features, which use CloudWatch metrics such as CPU utilization, memory usage, or even custom metrics from the application.
+For example, if the average CPU usage across the containers goes over 70%, ECS could automatically launch more instances to handle the load.
+Conversely, it can scale down when activity decreases, helping us optimize costs.

+To ensure that this service is always available, the iris-prediction-service can be deployed across multiple Availability Zones within a region, allowing the ALB to balance traffic between them automatically.
+For even greater reliability, a multi-region strategy using Route 53’s DNS-based routing would direct users to the closest healthy ECS cluster.
+This approach would reduce latency for the global users but also strengthens the disaster recovery capabilities.

 ### Caching and Performance
 Implementation of a distributed caching layer (like Redis) could improve response times for frequent predictions.
 Edge caching through a CDN could reduce latency for global users.
 Query result caching could optimize repeated predictions.
 Implementation of request coalescing could reduce load during high-concurrency scenarios.